YiMa02/Olayide_Olaoluwa_Portfolio/README.md

 🔹🧠 Asking the right questions before running the numbers

 Whether it's tracking customer loyalty, uncovering hidden patterns, or building a data narrative from scratch, I enjoy helping teams make smarter, data-driven decisions.

-<u>**⚙️ Skills Snapshot**<u/>
+**⚙️ Skills Snapshot**

 **🛢️ SQL (MySQL & PostgreSQL)**

 🔹Writing optimized queries with JOINs, CTEs, and Window Functions

 🔹Data exploration, transformation, and performance tuning

 🔹Creating analysis-ready datasets for reporting

 **📊 Microsoft Excel**

 🔹 Data cleaning, wrangling, and spreadsheet modelling

 🔹Lookups, pivot tables, and conditional formatting

 **🔹Automation** using formulas and macros

 **🐍 Python**

 🔹 Data manipulatiom with **pandas** and **numpy**

 🔹 Automating repetitive tasks and data workflow

 🔹 Data visualization and **matplotlib** and **seaborn**

 **📈 Power BI**

 🔹 Building clean, intuitive dashboards with a storytelling approach

 🔹 DAX for custom KPIs and dynamic measures

 🔹Slicing data by user-friendly visuals and interactive reports

 **🔁 Bonus**

 🔹 Strong communication  and stiorytelling mindsets

 🔹 Curious, coachable, and focused on **problem-solving through data**

 🔹 Attention to detail, critical thinking, client communcation

 **💼 What I'm Working On**

 🔹 🔍A **Fintech-focused Power BI project** (cleaning & using **DAX** to create decision making dashboards)

 🔹🧱 Building a **portfolio of end-to-end  projects** (Excel➡SQL➡Power BI➡Python)